You could eat at a regular restaurant anywhere.

 To Grandmother’s House, you go…

-Kids 12 and under can choose between the 5-course menu or “Grandmother’s Basket,” which includes a sandwich, fruit, a homemade cookie, and a drink.
+There are three daily seatings: 11:30am, 12:45pm, and 2pm.
+Kids 12 and under can order from the regular menu or choose “Grandmother’s Basket” … a sandwich, fruit, homemade cookie, and drink.

 Need a post-meal activity?
 Check out these places to visit farm animals in Southern NH for an unforgettable day.